hritvik24/CS-207-Project/README.md

 - **SERVO**: Servo's Functionality is to rotate 'x' degree right side and 'y' degree left side when it detects object otherwise it will be at 90 degree angle.
 For the project               x =40   and y=150.

 ![WhatsApp Image 2021-04-14 at 10 35 26 AM](https://user-images.githubusercontent.com/69771908/114751121-f972fe80-9d11-11eb-9a5f-d8df0ae8bb3f.jpeg)

+# SMARTPHONE CONTROLLED ELECTRA

+Changes were also brought to this section of porject that is making electra work on our commmand.
+Basic code of it used two DC motors to rotate the car, in this project we used 4 of the DC motors to turn around.
+Additionaly placed LEDS whose functionality acts similar to the above one.

+ IMAGE OF ELECTRA WITH HC-05

+ #HARDWARE COMPONENTS

+ All the components will be the same except for the Ultrasonic sensor and servo will be of no use and addition of **HC-05 BLUETOOTH MODULE**